 The basket should have a lid in case they try to find a way into the basket.
 Try to find a basket that won’t easily knock over, for example, a hamper with a sturdy frame or a hamper made out of sturdy material.

 Stairs can be a big danger for your puppy.
 Get a puppy gate and block off the stairs so that they can’t accidentally fall down them.
 Other high areas such as tall beds and couches should also be monitored when your pup is around them.

 Go Over Your Food

 Certain foods are dangerous for dogs.
-Making sure that any of these foods is stored in a location that you are 100% sure your new labradoodle pup can’t get to is essential.
+Making sure that any of these foods are stored in a location that you are 100% sure your new labradoodle pup can’t get to is essential.

 Any food with large amounts of salt should also be avoided.
 If your dog does eat salty foods, make sure that they have plenty of water available.

-Dogs are curious and a lot of their curiosity is explored with their noses and mouths.
-Make sure that any small objects that they might be interested in putting in their mouths are moved out of their reach and way.
+Dogs are curious, and a lot of their curiosity is explored with their noses and mouths.
+Ensure that any small objects that they might be interested in putting in their mouths are moved out of their reach and way.